apache/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.processor.distancecalculator/documentation.md

 ## Description

-Calculates the distance between two latitude/longitude pairs in a single event.
+Calculates the geodesic distance between two latitude/longitude pairs in a single event.

 ***

 ## Required input

+* Latitude and Longitude values of Position 1
+* Latitude and Longitude values of Position 2

 ***

 ## Configuration

-Describe the configuration parameters here
+Calculates the geodesic distance between position 1 and position 2.
+The User can choose the unit of the output value and the number of decimal positions.

 ### 1st parameter

+Number of the decimal position between 0 and 10.

 ### 2nd parameter

+Unit of the output result.
+Possible Units are Meter, KM, Feet or Mile.

+***

 ## Output